StackVista/stackstate-docs/develop/developer-guides/stackpack/stackstate-common-layer.md

 | Hardware | urn:stackpack:common:layer:hardware |
 | Locations | urn:stackpack:common:layer:locations |

-The above layer list will be shown on the StackState Integration View from top to bottom.
+The above layer list will be shown on the Rancher Observability Integration View from top to bottom.
 It means `Blueprints` layer will be on top and `Locations` layer will be at the bottom.